Special Relativity -- Applications to astronomy and the accelerator physics: Aberration of Light in an Inertial Frame of Reference

-This incorrect statement is a straightforward consequence of the generally accepted way of looking at the aberration of light phenomena of most authors of the texbooks.
-Today one is told that the phenomenon of aberration of light could be interpreted, using corpuscular model of light.
-Light corpuscles are falling normally on the moving screen and, according to literature, generate oblique light beam as Fig. \ref{B11} shows.
-This wrong argument persists to this day.
-If the optical system is spatially coherently illuminated, then a satisfactory treatment of the aberration of light should be based on the electromagnetic wave theory.
+Today, it is commonly suggested that the phenomenon of light aberration can be explained using a corpuscular model of light.
+According to this model, light particles (corpuscles) fall a moving screen normally, generating an oblique light beam as shown in Fig. \ref{B11}.
+However, this argument remains incorrect and continues to persist.
+A satisfactory treatment of light aberration should be based on the electromagnetic wave theory."